timhtheos/timothy/_posts/misc/2017-06-18-timothy-dot-life.md

   - dot life
 permalink: article/new-domain-name-new-life
 teaser: >
-  Today being Sunday
+  Today, being Sunday, will make the effectivity of my resignation, as part of the last week.

+  Yep, I resigned a month ago, last May 14, 2017, Sunday.
+It was an irrevocable resignation.
 ---

 Today, being Sunday, will make the effectivity of my resignation, as part of the last week.

 Yep, I resigned a month ago, last May 14, 2017, Sunday.
 It was an irrevocable resignation.

 In my resignation, I laid down 3 main reasons as to why, and the 3rd one is the main one - health reasons.
 I wanted to take a rest for a couple of weeks to a